cccbr/runningatower/content/docs/050-healthsafety/index.md

 [Guidance notes - Tower Access and Stairways](https://cccbr.org.uk/2017/05/16/tower-access-stairways-guidance/).

-Consider the number of keys and/or key holders.
-There is a balance between security (preventing access) but enabling reasonable access.
-Exits for use in an emergency  must never be compromised.
+Consider the number of keys and / or key holders.
+There is a balance between security (preventing access) and enabling reasonable access.
+Exits for use in an emergency  must never be compromised and should be signed.

 Spiders and ropes should, ideally, be left inaccessible e.g. locked away.
 This is essential in accessible ringing chambers.